DNA-and-Natural-Algorithms-Group/multistrand/README.md

 (((((((((+)))))))))   t=0.000334 ms,  dG=-12.38 kcal/mol
 ```

-### Hybridization Rates ###
+### Hybridization rates ###

 The following script computes a hybridization rate for a strand and its compement.
 The computation relies on first step mode and will only work if NUPACK is correctly installed.
+Alternatively, dissociation rates can be computed by using 'dissociation' as the first commandline argument.
+In that case, the dissociation rate is computed indirectly by estimating the association rate, and working out the dissociation rate from the partition function (e.g. k_forward / k_backward = exp( -dG / RT) where dG is the partition function for the complex, R is the gas constant and T is temperature).
 Note: the released code does not yet include the calibrated parameters from the DNA23 conference.
 If you would like to use the calibrated model, please contact me directly (FD, 2017-10-03).

 ```sh